filippo-fonseca/next-threejs-template/README.md

 <img src="https://i.ibb.co/pXNv0vv/Screen-Shot-2020-12-03-at-11-28-57.png" />

 You can now start editing the page and your app by modifying `pages/index.js`.
 The page auto-updates as you edit the file.
 Feel free to make it your own.

-## TypeScript

-If you'd like to convert this project to use TypeScript instead of plain JavaScript, follow this short [article](https://dev.to/filippofonseca/how-to-set-up-a-next-js-project-with-typescript-and-react-576h) I wrote.
-It's really simple and should take less than 2 minutes with NextJS.

 ## Learn More